 The PlayStation 2 even had the option to spin the disk faster, but this was problematic for quite a few games.
 In fact, the last few games released for the PlayStation acknowledged this and specifically said to not enable this feature.

 Most of the MetroidvaniaCastlevania games did this, particularly Symphony of the Night, where the load time between rooms was nearly unnoticeable.
-That, and later Aria Of Sorrow, actually put small hallways between two areas to give it even more time to load the graphics and enemies for the next area.
-(SotN didn't try to disguise these hallways either; it even included the letters "CD," with a little picture of one underneath.)
+That, and later Aria of Sorrow, actually put small hallways between two areas to give it even more time to load the graphics and enemies for the next area.
+(SotN didn't try to disguise these hallways either; it even included the letters "CD," with a little picture of one underneath).

 SotN also included some interaction for the black loading screens: you could use the controller to create graphical effects on the "loading" text.
 Not a big deal, but certainly miles better than a typical static version of the same thing.

-Load times for cartridges are an extremely complicated issue.
+Load times for cartridge-programmed games are an extremely complicated issue.
 Cartridges work, in theory, by allowing the system to access data near-instantly (as fast as electricity can travel through the solid-state ROM chips used to store the game data).
 Though some consoles like the N64 used slow rom which means AND that the CPU didn't have access to the ROM directly.
 Which mean it can only stream items that don't require fast memory, like sound or animation and load everything else in RAM.
 The problem is that solid-state memory is not nearly as fast as dynamic RAM (except for the NES, SNES, TurboGrafx-16, and GBA), so most of the time, the CPU can't work with it - it has to run off of program code stored in RAM.
 Moving data from solid-state to RAM takes time, and while it's not nearly as bad as long disc-based load times, it can add up... especially on the GBA, which has cartridges storing up to 32 megabytes (Mother3), for a system that only has 256 kilobytes of RAM.
-Decompression times can also bottle neck graphics like
+Decompression times can also bottle neck graphics like:

 Crazy Taxi with a lengthy load time after you pick a car.